AZ Cygni: Surface features

-AZ Cygni has a complex surface, with large and small features that vary over different timescaeles.
+AZ Cygni has a complex surface, with large and small features that vary over different timescales.
 Patterns of large convection cells, varying over periods of more than a year, are combined with smaller hot granules of rising gas that vary over shorter timescales.
 The size of the larger surface features is in line with models of 3D radiative hydrodynamics in red supergiants.